 What causes perfectionism?

-There are many factors that can have a contributory effect to perfectionism.
-Some start in childhood, others can begin in late teens.
+There are many factors that can have a contributory effect on perfectionism.
+Some start in childhood, and others can begin in late teens.

 - Living with a parent that exhibits perfectionist traits can influence the child to believe this is the only way to behave.
 This is particularly valid if the parent chastises the child for less-than-perfect performances.